faqs

 We offer printed samples of our invitation suites either in our pre-designed versions or a personalized suite with your invitation deposit.

-If purchasing our pockets, be sure to pair with a A7.5 5.5" x7.5" envelope to accommodate the extra room.
-Our Pockets are a 5.125"x7.125" size and fit a A7 5" x 7" invitation card.
+If purchasing our cover weight pockets, be sure to pair with a A7.5 5.5"x7.5" outer envelopes to accommodate the extra room.
+Our cover pockets are a 5.125"x7.125" size and fit a A7 5" x 7" invitation card.

 When mailing your envelopes, we always recommend taking at least one of your sealed envelopes to the post office to calculate